finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 timeout = 0 # int | In seconds: <0 → ∞, 0 → 120s (optional) (default to 0)

     try:
-        # [EXPERIMENTAL] GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.
+        # GetByQueryPipe: Executes Sql, returned in pipe-delimited format, where the sql is simply in the url.
         api_response = api_instance.get_by_query_pipe(query, query_name=query_name, download=download, timeout=timeout)
         pprint(api_response)
     except ApiException as e: